Lawyers and researchers are using computers to mine a variety of legal documents.

 Computer algorithms, combined with the knowledge of data scientists and lawyers, can provide new insights about how judges decided cases in the past and what may happen in the future.
 Attorneys can use this information to inform their approach to working a case.

 Through our partnership with the Legal Analytics Lab at the J. Mack Robinson College of Business Institute for Insight, students use legal analytics tools to assess dockets, case opinions and contracts.
 The initiative also works with external partners, including Alston & Bird, to put legal analytics advances into practice.
 We share cutting-edge research insights to predict outcomes for real clients.

 dual-degree and LL.M. programs

 students in the first year

 This certificate program shows J.D. students how to apply smart data analysis to legal problems.
-Certificate students take 15 required credit hours and another six credits from a designated list of electives.
+The Certificate requires a total of 16 credits in a flexible format: 3 legal analytics courses (9 credits), 1 course (1.5-3 credits) within the M.S.D.A. program at Robinson’s Institute for Insight, along with additional approved COL electives.
 Students also participate in substantial experiential components and complete a major analytics-themed writing assignment.

 Legal scholars, law firms and legal technology entrepreneurs have begun to use technological advances to glean insights from court documents, contracts and other legal material.
 The legal-analytics focused LL.M. degree allows LL.M. students to explore legal analytics, opening up new career paths and opportunities.